Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-irequest-missed-content'/>

 * ### IRequestMissedContent

-In some cases endpoint can ask for messages that was delivered but not acknowledged, to handle that event <b>IRequestMissedContent</b> was introduced.
+In some cases endpoint can ask for messages that were delivered, but not acknowledged.
+Handling that event can be done by `IRequestMissedContent` interface.

 ```csharp
   [EndpointMetadata(Name = "Missing Messages Endpoint", SupportedRoles = SupportedRoles.Both)]